materialsvirtuallab/matcalc/docs/matcalc.md

 Bases: [`Benchmark`](#matcalc.benchmark.Benchmark)

-Manages phonon benchmarking tasks, such as initializing benchmark data, performing calculations, and processing results.
+Manages phonon benchmarking tasks, such as initializing benchmark elemental_refs, performing calculations, and processing results.

-This class facilitates constructing and managing phonon benchmarks based on provided data.
-It supports operations for processing benchmark data, extracting relevant attributes, and computing thermal properties.
+This class facilitates constructing and managing phonon benchmarks based on provided elemental_refs.
+It supports operations for processing benchmark elemental_refs, extracting relevant attributes, and computing thermal properties.
 It is compatible with various calculators and is designed to streamline the benchmarking process for materials’ phonon-related properties.